W1RED1/hacknotes/Information Gathering/Service Enumeration/FTP.md

 # FTP/21 (TCP)

 ## Questions to ask yourself
-  *  What is the version number?
+  *  What is the FTPd software and version number?
-      *  Refer to nmap scans version detection and script enum info
-      *  `Google` and `searchsploit` all the things
   *  What are my permissions?
       *  Directories/files of interest, can we read/write them?
       *  Gaining creds means gaining permissions, check back in later